 With over 900 species of birds living in Costa Rica, this is a birdwatcher’s dream destination.
 (FYI that’s 10% of the total number of bird species worldwide and as many as can be found in the entire continental US)

 You don’t have to go far to see some lovely birds in La Fortuna!
 These birds were all photographed on the grounds of the Silencio del Campo.
 This lodge put out fruit feeders each morning right beside the dining area.
 What a treat to watch these birds while we drank our Costa Rican coffee.

-And a few of the more unusual bird sightings.
+And a few of our more unusual bird watching images.

 From left: An emerald Toucanet seen on our night tour in Monteverde – the Common Potoo showing off its camoflage skills – (almost a sharp picture of) the extraordinarily beautiful Scarlet Macaw.